GasStationTV/gstv-invenco-integration/updates/configuration-site/configuration-site.md

 ```

 #### Specific Example
-##### What Invenco Sends if the Site Identifier in the Site Configuration Update Notification Does Not Exist
+##### What Invenco Sends if the siteId in the Site Configuration Update Notification Does Not Exist
 Follow [Default Error Handling](#default-error-handling).

 Return above structure with this specific value for additionalInformation.